r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       Inside .bat files undefined environmental variables are expanded into empty strings Since cmd.exe allows using variables inside commands, this can be used for obfuscation.

-      1º Choose some set of environmental variables that you are certain are not defined on most of the machines e.g. single or two letter variables like %A%, %B%, %C%
+      Choose some set of environmental variables that you are certain are not defined on most of the machines Example: single or two letter variables like %A%, %B%, %C%

 <br />